SITCOMTN-128

 Where \(d_{ij}\) is the distance between object \(i\) and \(j\) and \(k\) is the number of neighbors which we set to 5.
 We look at both the ground and space based catalog and calculate two independent densities.

-The relationship of unrecognized blends and local density are shown below
+The relationship of unrecognized blends and local density are shown in Fig. 6.

-Fig. 5 Fraction of unrecognized blend as a function of ComCam object density (blue) and HST object density (orange).#
+Fig. 6 Fraction of unrecognized blend as a function of LSSTComCam object density (blue) and HST object density (orange).#

-As expected, the fraction of unrecognized blends monotonically increases with HST density; however, rather unexpectedly, we see that the blending rate decreases with the ground based ComCam density.
+As expected, the fraction of unrecognized blends monotonically increases with HST density; however, rather unexpectedly, we see that the blending rate decreases with the ground based LSSTComCam density.
+We conclude that the LSSTComCam measured object density is not a good predictor of the incidence of blends.

 Conclusion#

 We have outlined a matching scheme that allows for robustly classifying objects as isolated, recognized blends and unrecognized blends.
-Using the ellipse matching method, we investigate the occurance of unrecognized blends in the ComCam ECDFS data and how it varies with severalproperties like i-mag and local density.
+Using the ellipse matching method, we investigate the occurance of unrecognized blends in the LSSTComCam ECDFS data and how it varies with several properties like i-mag and local density.
 Comparing to simulations like the Roman-Rubin simulation, we find similar rates of unrecognized blends versus i-magnitude when using purely spatial matching but not ellipse matching.
-In total, unrecognized blends in ComCam is at the expected levels and not suffering from pipeline issues.
+In total, unrecognized blends in LSSTComCam is at the expected levels and not suffering from pipeline issues.